Rodenstock/cnxt-connector-client-dotnet4/docs/SessionsApi.md

             var apiInstance = new SessionsApi(Configuration.Default);
             var first = 25;  // int | Read the first n sessions of the set.
-The default and maximum value is set to 25 sessions per request. var after = after_example;  // string | Read all sessions in the set after (below) this cursor. (optional) var filter = new SessionFilter(); // SessionFilter | Filter session by parameters e.g. externalId, state, createdAfter, or updatedAfter.
+The default and maximum value is set to 25 sessions per request. var after = after_example;  // string | Read all sessions in the set after (below) this cursor. (optional) var filter = new SessionFilter(); // SessionFilter | Filter session by parameters e.g. patientId, externalId, state, createdAfter, or updatedAfter.
 CreatedAfter is used for filtering sessions which are created after a specified date.
 UpdatedAfter is used for filtering sessions which are updated after a specified date.
-(Supported values: externalId, createdAfter, updatedAfter, state).
+(Supported values: patientId, externalId, createdAfter, updatedAfter, state).
 A state has the following supported values: (OPEN, CLOSED, ORDERED, EXPORTED, SAVED) (optional) var sort = new List<string>(); // List<string> | List of parameters to sort sessions by parameter.
 (Supported values: createdAt, updatedAt).
 To sort descending add a '-' as prefix e.g. (-createdAt, -updatedAt). (optional) var include = new List<string>(); // List<string> | List of related resources for including relationships directly into session such as Patient.
 (Supported values: patient) (optional)

             try
             {
                 // Retrieves a list of sessions.
 This endpoint implements pagination by using links.
-Additionally, it is possible to filter by parameters such as externalId, createdAfter, updatedAfter or to sort ascending or descending.
+Additionally, it is possible to filter by parameters such as patientId, externalId, createdAfter, updatedAfter or to sort ascending or descending.
                 SessionsResponse result = apiInstance.GetSessions(first, after, filter, sort, include);
                 Debug.WriteLine(result);
             }